Other Crew Members

 - Dual Wielding: Monk normally fights with two swords.
 One of them is snatched by Jack and tossed to Will.

 - Impaled with Extreme Prejudice: Will and Elizabeth run a gaff through both of them as well as Jacoby when they're all skeletal.
 They then place a bomb inside Jacoby and push the three pirates out of the moonlight before they can throw the bomb away and avoid being blown up.

 - The Brute: Weatherby, along with Bo'Sun and Dog-Ear, is one of the tallest members of the crew, and is pretty tough.

 - The Quiet One: Weatherby does speak when the pirates first land in Port Royal, though he's hard to hear, and Monk never speaks at all.

-- Those Two Bad Guys: Often stand next to or near each other in crowd shots, they form a Terrible Trio with Jacoby during the battle of Isla de Muerta though it is mostly just Jacoby and Weatherby since Monk spends most of the battle with his stuck in a bucket.
+- Those Two Bad Guys: Often standing next to or near each other in crowd shots, they form a Terrible Trio with Jacoby during the battle of Isla de Muerta, though it is mostly just Jacoby and Weatherby since Monk spends most of the battle with his head stuck in a bucket.

 - Uncertain Doom: The last we saw of them was getting blown to pieces.
 It's very unlikely that they rebuilt themselves before the curse was lifted, and therefore died of their wounds.